OPENAIRINTERFACE/openairinterface5g/doc/SW_archi.md

 # RLC
-RLC code is new implementation.
+RLC code is new implementation, not using OAI mechanisms: it is implmented directly on pthreads, ignoring OAI common functions.
+It runs a thread waiting incoming data, but it is mainly running inside calling thread.
 It is a library, running in thread RRC (except on itti message:  F1AP_UL_RRC_MESSAGE for F1).

 # NGAP